 8. Retainers are essential after braces

 Orthodontic treatment doesn’t finish when your braces come off.
 To maintain the results of your transformation, you must wear retainers and follow your orthodontist’s aftercare advice.
 Otherwise, there’s a good chance your teeth will move and undo all your hard work.

 When we remove your braces, we’ll fit removable and/or fixed retainers to hold your teeth in their new position.
-You’ll also benefit from five years of aftercare so we can oversee your progress and get you off to the best possible start.
+You’ll also benefit from one year of aftercare so we can oversee your progress and get you off to the best possible start.

-To learn more about braces, arrange your no-obligation consultation with specialist orthodontist Dr. Jackie Clune.
+To learn more about braces, arrange your no-obligation consultation with specialist orthodontist Dr. Jackie Bracken.